-Now when you restart the app, in the frontend you should be able to only cast 1 vote per poll.
+After you restart the app, a front-end app user can cast only 1 vote per poll.

-Add the logic for the transaction, that creating a poll costs 200 tokens.
+Add the logic for the transaction so that creating a poll costs 200 tokens.

-We already require users to have accounts registered, and each user has tokens on balance.
-The only thing you need to do is to send coins from user's account to a module account before we create a poll.
+You already require users to have accounts registered.
+Each app end user has tokens on balance.
+The only thing you need to do is to send coins from the app end user's account to a module account before you create a poll.

-# Add the Bank Keeper to the Module
+# Add the Bank Keeper to the Voter Module

 First, load the

 x/voter/types/expected_keepers.go file to define all of the bank functions you want to make available in your module.

 bankKeeper keeper to the